Rodrigo9602/Task-Manager/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng start` in order to start json-server & angular dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+You can create a new account (it would have user role by default) or use the default admin account (email: admin@admin.com --- pass: Admin123*)

 ## Code scaffolding